rolandbernard/rtbdp-project/README.md

 cd rtbdp-project
 ```

 You can run this project either outside Docker, or by using the provided Docker Compose configuration file.
 Using the Docker Compose configuration is most likely going to be easier.
-For some components, it will be easier for development to run them outside of docker.
+However, for some components, it will be easier for development to run them outside of docker.

 *Note: The project has only been tested on Linux (Fedora 43) running on x86-64 hardware.*